SNEWS2/hop-SNalert-app/snews-app-tutorial.md

 ### Activating your environment

-To set up your environment with the SCIMMA kafka server, the `snews`'s database, and environment variables, source the two files you downloaded while inside the folder containing them:
+To set up your environment with the SCIMMA kafka server, the `snews` database, and environment variables, source the two files you downloaded while inside the folder containing them:
 ```
 source example.env
 source run-containers.sh